 Awaiting candidate’s response

-If you have updates on candidates within your funnel, such as candidates who are or are not moving forward, you’ll want to let your recruiter or Hired Customer Success team member know so that the interview status can be updated on the platform.
-Additionally, if you are feeling particularly excited about a candidate you’ve been speaking to, let the hiring team know in case there are any candidate insights to share back.
+If you have updates on candidates within your funnel, you’ll want to let your Premium seat holder or Hired Support Team know so that they can update the interview status on the platform.
+If your team’s ATS is integrated with Hired, any updates you make within your ATS will show within the platform.
+Additionally, let your Hired Support Team know if you are feeling particularly excited about a candidate you’ve been speaking to, in case there are any candidate insights to share back!